-Slax is a compact, fast, and modern Linux operating system that combines a sleek design with a modular approach.
+Slax is a compact, fast, and modern Linux operating system that combines sleek design with modular approach.
 With the ability to run directly from a USB flash drive without the need for installation, Slax is truly portable and fits easily in your pocket.
-Despite its small size, it offers a visually appealing graphical user interface and a carefully curated selection of basic pre-installed programs such as a file manager, text editor, terminal, and more.
+Despite its small size, it offers visually appealing graphical user interface and a carefully curated selection of basic pre-installed programs such as a file manager, text editor, terminal, and more.

 Built on either Slackware or Debian, Slax allows you to take advantage of the vast ecosystem of each platform.